 About Ponytail Palm Plants

-Another name for this plant is elephant’s foot palm due to its thick roughly skinned trunk.
+Another name for this plant is the elephant’s foot palm due to its thick, roughly skinned trunk.
 It is in the same family as agave plants and native to southeastern scrub desserts of Mexico.
 It is not a true palm but a succulent, which saves moisture in the trunk.